MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 ---

 ## Edit Builder Pool Before it Goes Live
-Pool admins can edit pool parameters (except name and admin address of the pool) before it is started.
+Pool admins can edit pool parameters (except for the pool name and admin address) before the pool has started.
 Follow these steps:

 - go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) page;